lgperrin/Network-Security/Practical-Assesment/Solutions.md

 | Repeated DNS Queries to Unusual Domain  | Signifies potential command and control (C2) communication.                                      |
 | Destination IP Address                  | Specific IP addresses targeted or originating malicious traffic.                               |

-### Creating Test Packets with `hping3`
+### 3.1 Creating Test Packets with `hping3`

 To simulate these IOCs, use hping3 on one VM to generate test packets mimicking these behaviors, sending them to the other VM:

-1. Telnet Traffic Simulation: `hping3 -c 5 -S 192.168.1.2 -p 23 -s 55392`.
+1. **Telnet Traffic Simulation**: `hping3 -c 5 -S 192.168.1.2 -p 23 -s 55392`.
 This sends 5 SYN packets to simulate an attempt to establish a Telnet connection.
-2. SYN Flood Attack Simulation: `hping3 --flood -S 192.168.1.2 -p 80 --rand-source`.
+2. **SYN Flood Attack Simulation**: `hping3 --flood -S 192.168.1.2 -p 80 --rand-source`.
 Sends a flood of SYN packets from random source addresses to simulate a SYN flood attack.
-3. Mirai Payload Request Simulation: For this, we might need to craft a packet that simulates an HTTP GET request for the Mirai payload.
+3. **Mirai Payload Request Simulation**: For this, we might need to craft a packet that simulates an HTTP GET request for the Mirai payload.
 However, `hping3` primarily focuses on TCP/IP layers and may not directly support crafting specific HTTP requests without using raw IP mode to manually construct the packet.

-### Network Security Measures
+### 3.2 Network Security Measures

 | Network Security Measure  | Description                                                                                                  | Pros                                             | Cons                                                                  |
 |---------------------------|--------------------------------------------------------------------------------------------------------------|--------------------------------------------------|-----------------------------------------------------------------------|